-We finally made it to our exit on the freeway after 20 minutes or so and reached the suburb called Altona pretty quickly.
+We finally made it to our exit on the freeway after 20 minutes or so and reached my destination suburb pretty quickly.
 I managed to take a shot on the cab which said it all.
-Gloomy Altona to the right here I come.

 And so the first round of the interview started...

 Sitting right in front of me were 2 women (that certainly went against all engineering-stereotypes huh) and they started asking me the more formal introductory and big-picture questions which were pretty easy to answer.
 I must say being interviewed by Aussies is a totally different experience compared to being interviewed by Singaporeans.
 Maybe it was all in my mind.
 Or maybe I am an Aussie trapped in a Singaporean body all along and my spirit finally found its true home.

 I shall not get into the details of the questions because I have forgotten about them myself but suffice to say the first round went well except for the fact that when they asked me whether I had any questions for them, I said no. I explained that I was already familiar about the job scope and the company as I have been doing something very similar (in the same company) for the past two and a half years.
 However on hindsight I should have asked some questions so that they know that I am super-interested.
 See?
 This is why I hate interviews -- too much thinking and analysis involved.